-Meditation and Intention Practices
+Intention and Integration Practices

 Your goals will be explored in terms of intentions and motivations underlying what feels unattainable.
 Meditation is all about becoming aware of the bigger picture.
 It is about learning how to be the “watcher” of the chatter of the mind.
 Mindfulness matters.